 I had two of the best AAU basketball coaches in the pass week, say to me, this is the least amount of talent in the area EVER.
 Both said the drop off in talent is because kids don’t want to be in the gym.
 Well they are right to a certain degree.
 But I have a different opinion but I believe we are getting to the same place.

 Next controlling coaches is a major reason the talent level is down, why?
 Because in some cases the coach is telling the kid where and who to train with.
-They are controlling all the kids’ movements.
-I had a coach last year advice a kid who signed with a D1 school, it was better for her to train with his team of D3 players rather than attend workouts at MONMOUTH UNIVERISTY…folks he was dead serious.
+Forcing them to in many cases to train within there AAU organization.
+This is dangerous trend that will catch up with kids in time.
+Playing and training with the same group of kids year round will hurt a player long term.
+Many coaches are controlling all the kids’ movements.
+I had a coach last year advise a kid who signed with a D1 school, it was better for her to train with his team of D3 players rather than attend workouts at MONMOUTH UNIVERISTY…folks he was dead serious.
 The reason?
 He wanted to control the player.
 There was in my opinion a real fear of somebody stealing her or removing her from a practice setting that she makes better, therefore hurting his team.
 I know a player who went to a ball handling coach because her coach told her to do.
 Folks without trying to be mean….she needs a new ball handling coach in a hurry, because not one college coach is seeing the benefits.
 You see years ago this type of behavior with coaches was not going on, kids could go and do as they please.
 Here is a dirty little secret the parents and in some cases the kids are afraid of the coach.
 This has led to kids not training in the best environments for their development.

 Bad advice, I can think of nothing that is hurting the development of kids today more.
 Why?
 There are so many choices which to play and train at now.
 Navigation of what to do these days is a real challenge.
 Who to trust and listen too…is not an easy decision.
 I know a young lady who was considered one of the best 8th graders in the state; her development has come to a complete halt.
 It has been shocking and sad, but she has listened to the wrong the people.
 Her AAU coaches tell of all the interest from college coaches and feed her false confidence.
 Many times the parents put all their hope into people whose advice is simply bad.
 I have seen kids in great teaching setting leave teams because somebody told them they would be better off…the kid was developing and was happy but that was not enough.
 Bad advice is killing some real talent.
 I know a point guard who every year I tell, you need to become an offense threat and work on this skill set.
 But I believe she is getting bad advice, because she trains the same way every spring…SAD.